danielharrell/open-eyes-lect-2017-18/Open.md

 the extent, my thought is made present.
 Or more generally
-put: my thought about my lecture can only become present in the light, as it were, of an absence: the absence of whatever it is *about me* rather than my lecture that makes the thought possible.
+put: my thought about my lecture can only become present in the light, as it were, of an absence: the absence of whatever it is *about me*, rather than my lecture, that makes my thought possible.
 And the same might be said, even more generally, of whatever it is *about us* that makes our openness possible---from the eyes of sight to the self of awareness.
 It in only in their absence that our openness can gain its presence, even as they make this openness possible.